Penalties

 Normally, if the length of the sentence is such that a non parole period has to be set, the length of that non parole period (actual jail time) should be at least 2/3 of the head sentence; unless, the Court makes a finding of special circumstances which allows the sentencing Judge or magistrate to reduce that 2/3 ratio.

-Aggravating and mitigating features
+Aggravating and Mitigating Features

 The sentencing Act lists specific elements of aggravation (that increase the seriousness of the offence) and mitigating features (which can reduce the penalty).